realistforeningen/members/README.md

-To  compile;  run  make.
+To  compile;  run `make`.
 Afterwards; the executable is located in the (new) build directory in the project root.

 Depends on `libncursesw`.